Philadelphia To Rescind Indoor Mask Mandate Just Days After Reinstating Order

 — Joe Holden (@JoeHoldenCBS3) April 22, 2022

-Health officials say the decision to rescind the order is due to decreasing hospitalizations and a leveling of case counts.
+Health officials say the decision to rescind the order is due to decreasing hospitalizations and a leveling of case counts, not criticism from businesses and residents.
+Earlier this week, the news made national headlines when the mandate took effect.
 However, masks are still strongly recommended in indoor public places, the city says.

 The order took effect Monday and was met with backlash among some business owners.